xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

 The performance of your X-Cart store - specifically, how fast a store page loads for store visitors - depends largely on the use of images.
 Large hi-res images slow down your store's web pages which creates a less than optimal user experience.
 To ensure a positive experience for your customers, we recommend you invest some time into optimizing your images.
 For example, you know your customers will want a highly detailed image on a product page, but are unlikely to need such a "heavy" image on a page where the product is listed along with other products (a product list page).
 X-Cart can help you to optimize your image use in this case by providing a hi-res image only for the detailed page of a product and generating smaller resized images of the same product for pages requiring less detail.
 As a result, you will have different size versions of the same product image for every type of page with product information (a detailed image for the detailed product page, and two smaller images for the product list: one for list view, and another one for grid view).

-To create the resized versions of images for your X-Cart store, adjust your image display preferences or upload custom images, visit the Images section of your store's Admin area (**Look&Feel** -> **Images**):
+To adjust your image optimization preferences, create resized versions of images for your X-Cart store or upload custom images, visit the Images section of your store's Admin area (**Look&Feel** -> **Images**).
 ![images.png]({{site.baseurl}}/attachments/ref_zyQIOcia/images.png)

 {% toc %}

-## Default Image Settings
+## Adjust Image Optimization Preferences
 Any images used in your X-Cart store will be displayed in accordance with the configuration settings defined in the **Default image settings** part of the **Images** section (**Look&Feel** -> **Images**).

 ![images-3.png]({{site.baseurl}}/attachments/ref_zyQIOcia/images-3.png)